NishNovae/banner_nish/README.md

 ## Usages
 As of `v1.3.0`, banner_nish has three functionalities which can be executed directly from the command line.

-- The `nish-banner` command prints out a slanted ASCII-based banner that says my nickname, Nish.
+- The `nish-banner` command prints out a slanted ASCII-based banner that says my username, Nish.
 This functionality is implemented via its dependency `pyfiglet`.

 - The `show-pic` command prints out a pre-selected ASCII art image of a tiger.